TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

 Page permissions
    Access to work on individual pages based on the user id and group ids.

-User TSconfig
+User `TSconfig`:pn:
-   A flexible and hierarchical configuration structure defined by TypoScript syntax.
+   A flexible and hierarchical configuration structure defined by `TypoScript`:pn: syntax.
 This typically describes "soft" permission settings and options for the user or group which can be used to customize the backend and individual modules.

-   All user TSconfig options are described in the :ref:`TSconfig Reference <t3tsconfig:usertsconfig>`
+   All user `TSconfig`:pn: options are described in the :ref:`TSconfig Reference <t3tsconfig:usertsconfig>`